DeeNewcum/Perl-Tidy-Guarantee/README.md

 guarantees about whether it can absolutely avoid making any functional changes.
 If you have a lot of poorly-indented production code, like I do, that's a problem.

-Perl::Tidy::Guarantee does some extra checks after Perl::Tidy is finished, and so is able to provide you that guarantee.
+Perl::Tidy::Guarantee performs some extra checks after Perl::Tidy is finished, and so is able to provide you that guarantee.

 # SYNOPSIS

     use Perl::Tidy::Guarantee;

-    # compare() will die if a non-cosmetic change is detected
+    # tidy_compare() will die if a non-cosmetic change is detected
-    Perl::Tidy::Guarantee::compare($code_before_tidying, $code_after_tidying);
+    tidy_compare($code_before_tidying, $code_after_tidying);

 # DESCRIPTION